-Last October during mid-term break, I decided to take the kids on a road trip to Portugal.
+Last October during mid-term break, I decided to take the kids on a road trip to try surfing in Portugal.
 The Algarve is just a few hours away.

 Hubby was scheduled to be away during the first half of the break.
 So, in all my infinite wisdom, I thought we should go surfing.

-Our Island in Bahamas is protected by reef.
+Our Island in the Bahamas is protected by a reef.
 Thus no surf.

 Surfing has been on my bucket list, so why not?
 The boys were finally old enough and they are strong swimmers.
 So off to Sagres, Portugal we went.